 Why?
 Well, because one of those someones may be the admissions director of your teenager’s dream college.
 According to a 2018 survey by Kaplan, 57% of those surveyed believe it is “fair game” to look at applicant’s social media, and 25 percent of admissions staffers said they google applicants and/or look them up on social media. in 2017, Harvard rescinded the applications of 10 students after discovering that they had made offensive posts, and recently, stories have been circulating about several colleges rescinding admissions due to racist social media posts.

 What’s more, Zidar adds, “100 percent of them could do it.”

 So, how to make sure your teenager’s social-media resume is not the reason she ends up in the reject pile.
 Start by reviewing what you’re able to find out about your teenager with an Internet search.
 Your search should include Google, as well as social media services (Twitter, Facebook, Instagram).
-“Then think about this from the point of view of someone who has never met your teenager,” says Zidar.
-Here’s how to approach what you discover about your teenager’s social-media resume:
+“Then think about this from the point of view of someone who has never met your teenager,” says Zidar. in essence, what you find is really your teenager’s social-media resume:

 Have your teenager remove content that you’d rather an admissions officer not see.
 This includes anything sexual (provocative photos, for example) or illegal (underage drinking, for example).